groonga/groonga/doc/source/install/windows.rst

 =======

 This section describes how to install Groonga on Windows.
-You can install Groonga by extracting a zip package or running an installer.
+You can install Groonga by extracting a zip package.

 We distribute both 32-bit and 64-bit packages but we strongly recommend a 64-bit package for server.
 You should use a 32-bit package